 The Rich-Twinn Octagon House is of Greek Revival style with the exception of the cupola, which is of Italianate design.
 This is evident in the rounded Italianate windows, believed to be the earliest examples of Italianate windows in the area.
 It is approximately 2,600 square feet having three floors plus a cupola and is of post and beam construction.
 The house sits partially underground, a feature of approximately 10% of octagon homes.
 Inside is a beautiful restoration with interesting features, among them in-wall speaking tubes and a dumbwaiter.
 Come, and be our guest.

 Located in the Village of Akron, NY at 145 Main St. Click here for a map.
-Hours for 2015 and information for both self-guided and private tours follow.
+Hours and information for both self-guided and private tours follow.
 Any and all questions 716-542-7022.

 Self-guided tours: April through October, the 1st and 3rd Sundays of the month from 1 pm. - 3 pm.
 Admission for self-guided tours is $5.00 for adults and children 11 and over, $2.00 for children 6-10.